adam-beckett-1999/Docker-Compose/README.md

 ### Docker compose files for use in my Homelab, deployed and auto-updated using Portainer stacks.

+Below I have detailed configuration options for all of my running services and containers.

 ---
 ## Reverse-Proxy & Authentication Services: